TrueCar/mleap-demo/blog/mleap.md

 ### Spark Benchmark

 This benchmark takes the Spark transformer we built then transforms the sample dataframe using a SparkContext over and over again.
 We are trying to simulate what it would be like if we were to serialize our Spark pipelines with Kryo, load them into an API server, and execute them with realtime one-off requests using a local SparkContext with master set to "local[2]".
-Every single request requires the creation of an RDD which in turn requires the scheduler.
-This is an expensive operation, hence why we see the drastically reduced performance speed.
-The average time for a transform pipeline to execute is __54ms__, almost __1600x__ slower than the same pipeline in MLeap.
-Note: we were only able to benchmark with far fewer transformations because of the speed difference and the sampling methodology used by [Scalameter](https://scalameter.github.io/).
+Every single request requires the creation of a plan for the DataFrame.
+This is an expensive operation, hence why we see the reduced performance speed.
+The average time for a transform pipeline to execute is about __22ms__.

 ![Spark Benchmark](spark_benchmark.png)